FREE SHIPPING ON ORDERS $49.99+ 25K+ HAPPY CUSTOMERS USA GROWN & EXTRACTED

 THC percentage simply means the total amount of THC present in a certain product.

-Over the past decades, the number for the average THC percentage has steadily risen.
+Over the past decades, the average percentage has steadily risen.
 During the 1960s and 1970s, cannabis products would have total Delta 9 levels averaging around 1 – 3%.
 By the time we reached the late 1990s up to the early 2000s, the average percentage of THC increased somewhere between 5% and 8%.

 Because our day is marked by technological advancements affecting extraction methods and breeding techniques, the average THC falls between 10% and 30%.
 As you would have noticed, this marked a significant increase.
 Add to this the fact that legalization paved the way for the introduction of different THC goods.